NHK Educational TV: History

 Due to the influence of the first oil crisis, after January 16, 1974, 1 to 3 hours between 14:30 to 17:30 were used for an interruption, and the midnight broadcast was interrupted, pushing the closing time to 11pm.
 In 1975, the analog UHF experimental stations in Tokyo and Osaka were closed, and the experimental program "University Course" for the opening of the Open University of Japan will be broadcast.
 Therefore, the time saving measures due to the oil crisis were completely lifted for the first time in one year, two and a half months.

 While the start of colorization of the broadcast itself was around the same time as the NHK General, full-scale colorization of the program wasn't complete even after the consolidation of bases in Tokyo to the broadcasting center in Shibuya was completed in October 1977.
 Due to this colorization, black-and-white broadcasting excluding reruns of past works has disappeared from Japanese TV programs.

 Regarding analog sound multiplex broadcasting, it was first implemented in the three major metropolitan areas from October 1990, and the others from March 21 the following year.
 Both were considerably slower than NHK General TV and commercial broadcasters in Tokyo and Osaka.
 Teletext broadcasting (subtitled broadcasting) started later in 1999.

 However, with the launch of these services, the restrictions on the organization of educational television gradually decreased.
 As if to match this movement, some of the genres that had been broadcast comprehensively until then have been transferred to educational television as part of the genre organization, coupled with the start of the main broadcast of satellite television.
 The children's programs that were broadcast comprehensively disappeared in the Heisei era and were concentrated on educational television.
 News and information programs began to be organized during the general vacant time slots.

+On October 6, 2025, all NHK E stations outside of Tokyo ceased local origination and have been unified under the Tokyo station.

 Programs

+Some of the programs on NHK E are as follows: